History of Pennsylvania: 20th century

-Even before the Civil War, Pennsylvania had emerged as a center of scientific discovery, and the state, led by its two major urban centers, continued to be a major place of innovation.
+Even prior to the Civil War in the mid-19th century, Pennsylvania had emerged as a center of scientific discovery, and the state, led by its two major urban centers, continued to be a major place of innovation.
 The state continued to innovate, as Pennsylvanians invented the first iron and steel t-rails, iron bridges, air brakes, switching signals, and drawn metal wires.
 Pennsylvanians also contributed to advances in aluminum production, radio, television, airplanes, and farm machinery.
 During this period, Pittsburgh emerged as an important center of industry and technological innovation, and George Westinghouse became one of the preeminent inventors of the United States.
 Philadelphia became one of the leading medical science centers in the nation, although it no longer rivaled New York City as a financial capital.
 Frederick Winslow Taylor pioneered the field of scientific management, becoming America's first "efficiency engineer".
 In 1890, Chicago had passed Philadelphia as the second most populous city in the United States, while Pittsburgh rose to the eighth spot after annexing Allegheny.

 Education continued to be a major issue in the state, and the state constitution of 1874 guaranteed an annual appropriation for education.
 School attendance became compulsory in 1895, and by 1903, school districts were required to either have their own high schools or pay for their residents to attend another high school.
 Two of Pennsylvania's largest public schools were founded in the mid-to-late 19th century.
 The Pennsylvania State University was founded in 1855, and in 1863 the school became Pennsylvania's land-grant university under the terms of the Morrill Land-Grant Acts.
 Temple University in Philadelphia was founded in 1884 by Russell Conwell, originally as a night school for working-class citizens.

-Other schools, such as Bucknell University, Carnegie Mellon University, Drexel University, Duquesne University, La Salle University, Lafayette College, Lehigh University, Saint Francis University, Saint Joseph's University, and Villanova University were also founded in the 19th and early 20th centuries.
-The Western University of Pennsylvania had been operating since 1787, but the school changed its name to the University of Pittsburgh in 1908.
-Additionally, the Carlisle Indian Industrial School was founded in 1879 as the flagship American Indian boarding school.Thousands of Pennsylvanians volunteered during the Spanish–American War, and many Pennsylvanians fought in the successful campaign against the Spanish in the Philippine Islands.
+Other colleges and universities, including Bucknell University, Carnegie Mellon University, Drexel University, Duquesne University, La Salle University, Lafayette College, Lehigh University, Saint Francis University, Saint Joseph's University, and Villanova University, were founded in the 19th and early 20th centuries.
+Western University of Pennsylvania had been operating since 1787; in 1908, it changed its name to the University of Pittsburgh.
+The Carlisle Indian Industrial School was founded in 1879 as the flagship American Indian boarding school.
+Thousands of Pennsylvanians volunteered during the Spanish–American War, and many Pennsylvanians fought in the successful campaign against the Spanish in the Philippine Islands.
 Pennsylvania was an important industrial center in World War I, and the state provided over 300,000 soldiers for the army.
 Pennsylvanians Tasker H. Bliss, Peyton C. March, and William S. Sims all held important commands during the war.
 Following the war, the state suffered the effects of the Spanish flu.